God uses metaphors in the Bible to describe, in simple terms, how he relates to us personally.

 Heavenly Father

-For example, the Bible says God becomes our heavenly father when we are reborn spiritually.
+For example, the Bible teaches that God becomes our heavenly father when we are spiritually reborn.
 As the Son of God, Jesus becomes our spiritual brother.
-In the same spiritual sense, other reborn believers also become our brothers and sisters.
+In the same spiritual sense, other reborn believers likewise become our brothers and sisters.

 We never stretch the concept of spiritual brotherhood to the point of expecting Jesus to share his childhood memories with us.
-We do not presume our spiritual siblings will send us birthday cards.
+We do not assume our spiritual siblings will send us birthday cards.

-Likewise, we must be careful about extending the concept of God’s spiritual fatherhood into the earthly realm.
-These extensions can give rise to faulty expectations, whether our human father has been good or bad.
+Similarly, we must be careful not to extend the concept of God’s spiritual fatherhood too far into the earthly realm.
+Such extensions can foster faulty expectations, whether our human father has been good or bad.

 Good Dad Comparison

-Good earthly fathers do everything they can to provide for and protect their children but never promise to shelter them from every affliction.
+Good earthly fathers do everything they can to provide for and protect their children, but they never promise to shield their children from every affliction.

-God intends to bless us in the next life with more abundance than we can imagine, but he never promises to give us a carefree life on earth.
+Likewise, God intends to bless us in the next life with abundance beyond our imagination, but he never promises a carefree life on earth.

 Bad Dad Comparison

-Some of us grew up with poor fathers or no fathers.
-They ignored or abused us and made us feel unworthy of love.
-As a result, we find it hard to trust God because we presume he is like them.
+Some of us grew up with fathers who were harmful.
+They ignored or abused us, leaving us feeling unworthy of love.
+As a result, we now find it hard to trust God because we assume he is like them.

 Suffice it to say that God is unlike the poor earthly fathers who neglect or traumatize their children.
 He is always present with us.
 He cherishes us more than the best earthly fathers could ever value their children.